lucasferreira/flythat/README.md

 </div>
 ```

+As you can see, the class "close" in HTML element (anchor or button, for instance) trigger the close event and hide actual opened modal.

 If you need a modal that automatic open with page load you can use the "autoOpen" attribute:
 ```html
 <div class="flythat" id="simple-modal" data-autoOpen="true">